Sander Berge: Fulham

 On 22 August 2024, Berge signed for Premier League side Fulham on a five-year deal for £20 million plus £5 million in add-ons.
 The club has the option to extend his contract by 12 months within the deal.

 International career

 Berge made his debut for Norway when he played for the under-15 team against Canada U15 on 2 May 2013.
 He has since represented Norway at every level up to the senior national team.
 He made his senior international debut on 23 March 2017, aged 19, coming on as a substitute in the 76th minute of the Euro-qualifier against Northern Ireland.

 On 5 September 2019, Berge scored his first senior international goal in the 34th minute of a game against Malta in the UEFA Euro 2020 qualifying rounds.

+On 21 May 2026, Berge was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.

 Personal life

 Berge comes from a basketball-playing family, with his father, Swedish mother and older brother all having played basketball at international level.
 His brother has also played for top flight teams Centrum Tigers and Asker Aliens.
 Berge is also the grandson of Ragnar Berge, who played as a left-back for Vålerenga from 1945 until 1957, and was capped once by Norway (in 1955).

 Berge and his partner Julie Karlsen's first child, a son, was born on 8 June 2025.